 Most of the focus on resume writing has been about writing your resume.
-Not much attention has been given about what not to include.
+Not much attention has been given to what not to include on your resume.
 But are there any inclusions that could cost you an interview?
 Certainly – you need to follow resume etiquette to ensure that you come across as a consummate professional.
 Here’s a discussion of a few.

 Mentioning your hobbies:

 It is best not to mention hobbies in your resume, as they hold no relevance to your job.
 You may have been an active member of your community, but no employer wants to know if you are a junior level figure-skating champion or the three-time winner of your university’s or locality’s burger eating contest.
 Such mentions detract from the overall professional feel of your resume, and you definitely don’t want that.